-The Romeo and Juliet story of a pair of star-crossed lovers is one of the most famous stories in all of English literature.
-It is about two teenagers caught up in an ancient feud in the Italian city of Verona.
+Shakespeare’s immortal Romeo and Juliet story, about a pair of star-crossed lovers, is one of the most famous stories in all of English literature.
+It is a tragic love story about two teenagers caught up in an ancient feud in the Italian city of Verona.
 Romeo is the son of a leading member of the Montagues, one of the wealthy feuding families, and Juliet is the daughter of the head of the Capulet family.

 The prince of Verona banishes Romeo and he goes to Padua.
 Juliet runs to Friar Lawrence, who foolishly arranges for her to take a potion that will make her unconscious and appear to be dead.
 The plan is that after her parents have laid her in the family tomb Friar Lawrence will send a message to Romeo as to what has happened and he will come to Verona at night and take her away.